hungyipu/Odyssey/README.md

 **task2.cpp**
-defines functions for setting up CUDA computation for Task2, such as allocate memory, copy memory between Host and Deevice, run CUDA computation, free memory<br />
+defines functions for setting up CUDA computation for Task2<br />

 **Odyssey.cu**
  describes jobs of specific Task.
-Computation result will retun to main.cpp.<br />
+Computation result will retun to **main.cpp**.<br />

 **Odyssey_def.h**
  defines constants (such as black hole mass, distance to the black hole),